finalv2/cwp-decap-test/resources/treehouse-funding-resources.md

 tags:
   - resource
   - retention
+description: Eligible youth and their caregivers in Washington State can shop free for clothing and other essentials in person and online.
 ---
-Eligible youth and their caregivers in Washington State can shop free for clothing and other essentials in person and online.